Fosstrak/fosstrak-fc/README.txt

-Accada Filtering and Collection Project
+Fosstrak Filtering and Collection Project
 =======================================

-This directory contains the modules of the Accada Filtering and Collection project.
+This directory contains the modules of the Fosstrak Filtering and Collection project.
 The objective of the project is to implement the Application Level Event (ALE) specification and to develop the appropriate tools that facilitate communication with the filtering and collection instance.

-This version of the Accada Filtering and Collection implements the EPCglobal ALE Specification 1.0 and provides a Java Swing-based and a Web-based test client.
+This version of the Fosstrak Filtering and Collection implements the EPCglobal ALE Specification 1.0 and provides a Java Swing-based and a Web-based test client.

-The Accada Filtering and Collection is part of the Accada Open Source RFID prototyping platform that implements the EPC Network specifications.
-At www.accada.org, there is also software available that implements the ALE, TDT, and EPCIS specification of EPCglobal.
+The Fosstrak Filtering and Collection is part of the Fosstrak Open Source RFID prototyping platform that implements the EPC Network specifications.
+At www.fosstrak.org, there is also software available that implements the ALE, TDT, and EPCIS specification of EPCglobal.

-For more information,  please see the README.txt in the subdirectories of the modules and the information at http://www.accada.org/fc/
+For more information,  please see the README.txt in the subdirectories of the modules and the information at http://www.fosstrak.org/fc/

 Development using Eclipse
 =========================

-In order to work on the Accada Filtering and Collection (fc) module using Eclipse, please follow these instructions:
+In order to work on the Fosstrak Filtering and Collection (fc) module using Eclipse, please follow these instructions: